kantord/LibreLingo/docs/courses/challenge.md

 # LibreLingo Documentation on Challenge

-Users who study using LibreLingo respond to a series of tasks or questions called **Challenge**s.
+As they study using LibreLingo, users respond to a series of tasks or questions called **Challenge**s.

 Challenges are not configured directly but [automatically generated from Skill configuration](skill.md#how-skills-are-taught-to-the-user).